abocchieri/abocchieri.github.io/publications.md

   Detecting molecules in Ariel low resolution transmission spectra. _The Experimental Astronomy journal_. ([doi.org](https://doi.org/10.1007/s10686-023-09911-x))

 ## Other co-authored papers

+- Changeat, Q., & al. (2025).
+  On the synergetic use of Ariel and JWST for exoplanet atmospheric science.
+White paper authored by the Ariel-JWST synergy working group. ([doi.org](https://doi.org/10.48550/arXiv.2509.02657))

 - Mugnai L. V., Yip K. H., **Bocchieri, A.**, & al. (2025).
   A public Ariel simulated observations dataset for developing data reduction pipelines in exoplanetary atmosphere.
 Submitted to _RAS Techniques and Instruments (RASTI)_.